mediarithmics and Easyence merge. The group becomes the key player in Retail + Media, find out more.

 What Does a Media Business Need From a Third-Party Cookie Alternative?

-Recognising the impending downfall of the third-party cookie, competing technologies have already arisen as potential replacements.
+Recognising the gradual deterioration of the 3rd party cookie, competing technologies have already arisen as potential replacements.
 But, as it currently stands, no single solution alone perfectly suits every use case required by the media industry.

 The third-party cookie alternative you adopt for your media brand will have to take into consideration a few key factors, balancing your existing infrastructure with your future requirements: